innodatalabs/tbert/README.md

 # tBERT
 BERT model converted to PyTorch.

-This is a literate line-by-line port of BERT code from TensorFlow to PyTorch.
+This is a literate port of BERT code from TensorFlow to PyTorch.
 See the [original TF BERT repo here](https://github.com/google-research/bert).

 There is a script that converts TF BERT pre-trained checkpoint to tBERT: `tbert.cli.convert`